adhazel/graphrag_demo/README.md

 # GraphRAG Demo

-This demo was prepared in May 2025 as a Tech Community blog article companion.
-It is recommended to refine your GraphRAG use case using base GraphRAG library and then to move to the GraphRAG Accelerator solution for industrialization.
+This repository was initially created as a companion to a Microsoft Tech Community blog article (publication pending).
+See [LINK TO BE ADDED ON PUBLICATION].

+See the below links for more information about GraphRAG:

 |   |   |
 |---|---|